franke92/projectNoiseRome/NoiseAppSensor/readme.md

+### Attention:
-### Note: the sensorName is NOT unique, so create any sensorName different from other one, otherwise tey will overwrite their data
+The sensorName is NOT unique in the db, so create a different sensorName for any sensor, otherwise they will overwrite their data